89luca89/distrobox/README.md

 distrobox-export takes care of exporting an app a binary or a service from the container to the host.

-Exported app will be easily available in your normal launcher and it will automatically be launched from the container it is exported from.
+The exported app will be easily available in your normal launcher and it will automatically be launched from the container it is exported from.

-Exported services will be available in the host's user's systemd session, so
+The exported services will be available in the host's user's systemd session, so

 	systemctl --user status exported_service_name

 will show the status of the service exported.

-Exported binaries will be exported in the "--export-path" of choice as a wrapper script that acts naturally both on the host and in the container.
+The exported binaries will be exported in the "--export-path" of choice as a wrapper script that acts naturally both on the host and in the container.
 Note that "--export-path" is NOT OPTIONAL, you have to explicitly set it.